rwieruch/blog_robinwieruch_content/blog/node-express-server-rest-api/index.md

 ...
 ```

-Then, instead of having access to the sample data in all routes from outside variables as before -- which is an unnecessary side-effect and doesn't keep the function pure --, we want to use the models (and authenticated user) from the function's arguments now.
+Then, instead of having access to the sample data in all routes from outside variables as before -- which is an unnecessary side-effect and doesn't keep the function pure --, we want to use the models (and authenticated user) from the function's arguments now:

 ```javascript{4,8,12,16,20,28,31,40,42}
 ...